 For a $k$-local stabilizer Hamiltonian on a $D$-dimensional lattice, the ground state space degeneracy $R$ and the code distance $d$ satisfies a constraint

-where $c$ is some constant independent of the particle number $N$.
-This means if $\log R/N$ is a constant, i.e. the degeneracy is exponential in particle number $N$ in a sense that $\log R/N $ is a constant, then the code distance $d$ is upper bounded by a constant $\left(\frac{cN}{\log R}\right)^{ \frac{1}{\alpha}}$.
-That is, the code distance cannot increase with the particle number $N$.
+where $c$ is some constant independent of the system size $N$.
+This means if $\log R/N$ is a constant, i.e. the degeneracy is exponential in $N$ in a sense that $\log R/N $ is a constant, then the code distance $d$ is upper bounded by a constant $\left(\frac{cN}{\log R}\right)^{ \frac{1}{\alpha}}$.
+That is, the code distance cannot increase with $N$.

 For $D=2$, the code distance bound Eq.(\ref{eq:dbound}) becomes $\sqrt{\frac{cN}{\log R}}$.
-That is, $d$ at most can scale as the square root of the particle number $N$, which the toric code does.
+That is, $d$ at most can scale as the square root of the system size $N$, which the toric code does.

 However, a $k$-body but non-local Hamiltonian system can perform quite differently.
-There are indeed $k$-body but non-local Hamiltonians constructed on the $2D$ square lattice, such that the ground state space has dimension $R$ which increases exponentially with the particle number $N$ , i.e. $\log R/N$ is come constant.
-Meanwhile, the code distance $d$ scales as the square root of the particle number $N$, similar as the toric code.
+There are indeed $k$-body but non-local Hamiltonians constructed on the $2D$ square lattice, such that the ground state space has dimension $R$ which increases exponentially with $N$ , i.e. $\log R/N$ is come constant.
+Meanwhile, the code distance $d$ scales as the square root of $N$, similar to the toric code.

 As to demonstrate the proof of the bound given by Eq.(\ref{eq:dbound}) as well as the construction of these highly nontrivial $k$-body but non-local Hamiltonians mentioned above is getting too much involved in the technical details of the theory quantum error-correcting code, which goes beyond the main scope of the book, so we omit those details.
 The main information to convey is that `locality' does have strong restriction on how such physical systems could actually behave.
 Throughout the book, we will only look at `local' Hamiltonians associated with Euclidean geometry on some (finite) $D$-spatial-dimensional lattice.